Rural Broadband Deals

 Fibre Community Partnerships

-Check if your part of the UK is in the full fibre build plan using BT’s postcode tool and if not, register your interest by selecting “Keep me updated”.
+Check if your part of the UK is in the full fibre build plan using BT’s postcode tool and if not, you can register your interest.

 - Fill in an Expression of Interest form to find out if your community meets the criteria